nywinewench/fan-fiction-archive/RWBY/quincy/chapter-1.md

 That's why Quincy had volunteered as the operation's locksmith.
 They were one of the few who could&mdash; and would&mdash; manage without actually killing anybody.
 They systematically patted the guard's pockets until finding and swiping the needed security key-card.
-Soon, she would grant their brethren access and the operation could begin.
+Soon, they would grant their brethren access and the operation could begin.

 Ironic, Quincy thought, rising.
 A semblance that was almost useless for